Country dance: triple minor longways.*

 Dancing in the Royal Navy

-In Boscawen’s flagship as they sailed westward across the Atlantic in the mild spring of 1755 the men danced nightly to fiddle, fife and drum.
-It reminded the admiral as he wrote home to his wife, of country dances with her in former years.7
+In Boscawen’s flagship as they sailed westward across the Atlantic in the mild spring of 1755, the men danced nightly to fiddle, fife and drum.
+It reminded the admiral as he wrote home to his wife, of country dances with her in former years.4

-Boscawen was known as a man of action and a courageous leader with “a rare concern for the welfare of common seamen”.8 He had two nicknames: wry-necked dick for his habit of carrying his head on one side due to a neck injury sustained in battle; and Old Dreadnought after one of his first ships.
-Evidently, the latter “was the nickname his sailors dearly loved to call him”.9 One story relates an incident when, under the necessity of going into a boat to shift his flag from his own ship to another …a shot went through the boat’s side, whereupon the admiral, taking off his wig, stopped the leak with it, and by this means saved the boat from sinking.10
+Boscawen was known as a man of action and a courageous leader with “a rare concern for the welfare of common seamen.”5 He had two nicknames: wry-necked dick for his habit of carrying his head on one side due to a neck injury sustained in battle; and Old Dreadnought after one of his first ships.
+Evidently, the latter “was the nickname his sailors dearly loved to call him.”6

-Admiral Edward Boscawen died in 1761 at the age of 50 after contracting typhoid fever.
-His wife, Frances, was a highly educated lady who valued and preserved his letters and these now provide an insight into life on board an 18th century ship.13
+In the year the dance was first published, Admiral Edward Boscawen died at the age of 50 after contracting typhoid fever.
+His genteel and highly educated wife, Frances, valued and preserved his letters; these now provide a notable insight into life on board an 18th century ship.10

 *Notes on the dance.

 - The first four sections of the dance have been modified to correspond to 16 bars of music (AA).

 - While this is a triple minor dance, for modern taste it is recommended that it be danced in a four couple set.